QC20/QC20/README.md

 <a name="top"></a>
 ***Ready for a Tic-Tac-Toe showdown?***

-Let the emojis do their thing for a few seconds, and when they're all set, kick off the game by tapping the top box.
+<i>Let the emojis do their thing for a few seconds, and when they're all set, kick off the game by tapping the top box.</i>

-***The 'X' team gets the honor of the first move—pick any of the nine boxes to make your mark. ***
+The 'X' team gets the honor of the first move—pick any of the nine boxes to make your mark.

 _If the buttons decide to take a break and ignore your clicks, a quick page reload should do the trick.
 Sometimes, GitHub gets a little emoji stage fright!